 A picture reference parameter is a relative index into the ordered set of pictures.
 The RMPNI, ADPN, and LPIR fields allow the order of that relative indexing into the multi-picture buffer to be temporarily altered from the default index order for the decoding of a particular slice.
-The default index order is for the short-term pictures (i.e., pictures which have not been given a long-term index) to precede the long-term pictures to be ordered starting with the most recent buffered reference picture and proceeding through to the oldest reference picture (i.e., in decreasing order of picture number in the absence of wrapping of the ten-bit picture number field).
-Within the set of long-term pictures, the default order is for the pictures to be ordered starting with the picture with the smallest long-term index and proceeding up to the picture with long-term index equal to the most recent value of MLIP1-1.
+The default index order is for the short-term pictures (i.e., pictures which have not been given a long-term index) to precede the long-term pictures in the reference indexing order.
+Within the set of short-term pictures, the default order is for the pictures to be ordered starting with the most recent buffered reference picture and proceeding through to the oldest reference picture (i.e., in decreasing order of picture number in the absence of wrapping of the ten-bit picture number field).
+Within the set of long-term pictures, the default order is for the pictures to be ordered starting with the smallest long-term pictures and proceeding up to the picture with long-term index and proceeding up to the picture with long-term index and proceeding up to the picture with long-term index equal to the most recent value of MLIP1-1.